CHILD CUSTODY & VISITATION

 CHILD CUSTODY & VISITATION ATTORNEYS

-At FAMILYLEGAL, we work hard to help our clients maintain healthy relationships with their children in the wake of a divorce.
-Since we understand the heartache that can result when a parent loses regular contact with their child or children, our goal is to work out the most agreeable custody arrangement for everyone involved.
-Flexibility and rationality are the keys in settling child custody disputes.
+The Attorneys at Family Legal work hard to help our clients maintain healthy relationships both with the other parent and with their children in the wake of a divorce.
+Since we understand the heartache that can result when a parent loses regular contact with their child or children, and our goal is to work out the most agreeable parenting arrangement for everyone involved.
+Flexibility and rationality are the keys in settling child parenting disputes.
 Above all, it's important to remember that when it comes to child custody, the solution is seldom “either-or”.
-Rather, it's important for parents to put aside their differences and continue to work together to raise their children after the marriage has ended.
-FAMILYLEGAL’s experienced Custody and Visitation Attorneys can help you explore various custody arrangements and determine which one makes sense for your family.
+Rather, it's important for parents to put aside their differences and continue to work together to raise their children after the marriage or relationship has ended.
+Family Legal's experienced New Hampshire Custody and Visitation Attorneys can help you explore various parenting arrangements and determine which one makes sense for your family.

 DETERMINING THE BEST CHILD CUSTODY ARRANGEMENT FOR YOUR FAMILY

-The parent who provides day-to-day care and oversees a child's daily activities is said to have “primary physical custody”.
+The parent who provides day-to-day care and oversees a children's daily activities is said to have “primary physical custody”.
+This is a term that is no longer used in New Hampshire.
+Now, we simply refer to the parenting responsibilities of each parent.
 “Legal custody”, on the other hand, refers to the rights and responsibilities of decision making in regard to the child or children.
 Beyond these basic terms, there are a variety of ways to determine the division of child custody rights and responsibilities between divorcing parents.
-FAMILYLEGAL can help you understand how the following options may work in your situation.
+The Attorneys at Family Legal can help you understand and navigate this process and will fight to get you the results you desire.

 Length of time the child has lived in a stable environment, and the desire to maintain continuity